Standing ovations. Lines for autographs. Even an impromptu crowd surf.

 Now imagine your students absorbing those facts while the sands of Utah Beach slip between their fingers.

-That idea of experiencing history at its source was the driving force behind EF’s D-Day 75th anniversary event, a passion project that began two years before travelers stepped foot in Normandy.
+That idea of experiencing history at its source was the driving force behind EF’s D-Day 75th anniversary event, a passion project that began two years before travelers stepped foot on the beaches of Normandy.
+D-Day tours’ mission?
 “The goal was to touch people’s lives,” says Andrew Macrae, our director of market development and one of the event’s creators.
 “Here was a tangible way to connect veterans, the place, and the historical event—and then put the student at the center of it.”
 (Andrew is also a former teacher and a self-proclaimed history nerd.)

 The result?
 A fully interactive experience designed specifically for high school travelers, filled with personal connections, experiential learning opportunities, moments of reflection, and plenty of crêpes—it is France, after all.